boltdb/bolt/README.md

 ## Project Status

 Bolt is functionally complete and has nearly full unit test coverage.
 The library test suite also includes randomized black box testing to ensure database consistency and thread safety.
-However, Bolt is a new library so it does not have significant real world usage so please use with caution and report any bugs found.
+Bolt is currently in use in a few project, however, it is still at a beta stage so please use with caution and report any bugs found.

 ## Comparing Bolt vs LMDB